Will Fortin, Ph. D.

 I am working with collaborators to investigate fluid overpressure off the U.S. east coast and its role in large submarine landslides.
 Such slides occur frequently, covering ~20% of the seafloor, and are capable of producing tsunamis along the heavily populated coast.
 Using advanced computational techniques like prestack waveform inversion and machine learning, we gain quantitative insight into seabed conditions and work toward a comprehensive understanding of risk associated with regional submarine landslides.

 By applying novel processing techniques to legacy data, I mapped CO2 storage potential of Mesozoic rift basins offshore the US east coast.
 Detailed prestack waveform inversion sheds insight into basin compositions, and thus the character of the rock infill and volumetric storage potential.

-My research goal is the explore energetics in the oceanic interior by mapping diapycnal diffusivity of meso- and sub-mesoscale ocean structures in conjunction with temperature and salinity profiles inverted from seismic data.
+My research goal is to explore energetics in the oceanic interior by mapping diapycnal diffusivity of meso- and sub-mesoscale ocean structures in conjunction with temperature and salinity profiles inverted from seismic data.
 I am particularly interested in regions with high internal wave activity, seamounts, rough bathymetry, and large eddies.
 Field sites include the Caribbean, South China Sea, Adriatic, and the North Pacific.